jvillega/seedbox/README.md

 You can check if the containers are running with:
 ```
-docker ps
+sudo docker ps
 ```

-You can now access any of the containers from another computer via web gui at IP_ADDR:PORTOFCONATINER
+You can now access any of the containers from another computer via web gui at IP_ADDR:PORT-OF-CONATINER

+I've included some other useful files.
+You may not need them but I was constantly using them:
+**stop-docker-containers.sh** stops all the containers.
+Add/remove based on the containers you are using.
+**start-docker-containers.sh** start all containers.
+Add/remove based on the containers you are using.
+**restart-docker-containers** restart all containers.
+Add/remove based on the containers you are using.
+**prune-docker.sh** delete and remove all stopped containers.
+Be careful using this.

 ## Cronjob
 We will create a cronjob to periodically check for a VPN connection.
 If no connection stop the containers and email about VPN being down.
-Ideally we would also clear the ip route table, restart the vpn, then start the containers once the VPN is connected.
-I could figure out how to do that.
-My biggest issue was running commands without having to enter in the sudo password.
+If VPN is down stop all cotainers and flush the ip route cache.
+If you don't flush the ip route cache the internet will stop working.
+If the VPN is up and containers are stopped start containers.

 To add a cronjob run:
 ```
-crontab -e
+sudo crontab -e
 ```
 It will ask which editor to use.
 Nano is the easiest to use.

 Add this to the end of the file:
 ```
-* * * * * PATH_TO_VPN_CRONJOB.SH
+* * * * * PATH/sudo_vpn_cronjob.sh
 ```

 ## VPN